The Stars of Our Racing Syndicates in Melbourne & Sydney

 The inspiring back-to-back winner of the first two runnings of The Everest at Royal Randwick, Redzel shot to national fame after winning the $10 Million race in October 2017, and then successfully defended his crown in the world’s richest race on turf in 2018.
 Triple Crown’s third individual Group 1 winner, the son of Snitzel won the G1 Darley Classic in November 2017, to add to his G1 Doomben 10,000 win in April 2017.

-A winner of over $15 Million in prizemoney, Redzel sits second on the list of record prizemoney earners in Australian racing history, behind only wondermare Winx!
+A winner of over $16 Million in prizemoney, Redzel sits third on the list of record prizemoney earners in Australian racing history, behind only wondermare Winx and sprint sensation Nature Strip!
 A life-changing horse and one of Australia’s best!

 Snitzel ex Flames Of Paris